Pre-order

 A pre-order is an order placed for an item that has not yet been released.
 The idea for pre-orders came because people found it hard to get popular items in stores because of their popularity.
-Companies then had the idea to allow customers to reserve their own personal copy before its release, which has been a huge success.
+Companies then had the idea to allow customers to reserve their personal copy before its release, which has been a huge success.

 Pre-orders allow consumers to guarantee immediate shipment on release, manufacturers can gauge how much demand there will be and thus the size of initial production runs, and sellers can be assured of minimum sales.
 Additionally, high pre-order rates can be used to increase sales further.

 Pre-order incentive

 Pre-order incentive, also known as pre-order bonus, is a marketing tactic in which a retailer or manufacturer/publisher of a product (usually a book or video game) encourages buyers to reserve a copy of the product at the store prior to its release.

 Reasons vary, but typically, publishers wish to ensure strong initial sales for a product, and the offered incentive is used to induce shoppers who might otherwise wait for positive reviews or a specific shopping period, like the holiday season, to commit to a purchase.
 Having paid for part or all of the purchase when placing the order, the consumers will usually complete the transaction shortly after the product's release, often on its first day in stores.
 Individual stores or retail chains may also offer bonuses for a popularly anticipated product to ensure that the customer chooses to buy at that location, rather than from a competitor.

 The pre-order bonus may be as simple as a discount on the item's purchase price or other related merchandise, another marketing strategy, or it may be an actual item or set of items.
 The items may be related merchandise or exclusive items available only through the pre-order program.